MSF staff carrying out information and education activities in Cambodia

 Our projects in Cambodia are currently focused on tackling hepatitis C and malaria.

-We launched a hepatitis C programme in Cambodia in May 2016, offering the first free treatment for the blood-borne virus in the country.
-Although the prevalence of the disease is unknown, it is estimated that between 2 and 5 per cent of the population is infected.
+We launched a hepatitis C programme in Cambodia’s capital, Phnom Penh, in May 2016, offering the first free treatment for the blood-borne virus in the country.

-The team started by screening HIV patients at the hospital for co-infection; today teams have expanded screening to include patients referred by Preah Kossamak hospital’s hepatology department.
+The project started with the team screening HIV patients at the hospital for co-infection.
+Then, it expanded to include screening of patients referred by Preah Kossamak hospital’s hepatology department.

 Our malaria research project in northern Cambodia was set up to find ways to eliminate malaria in an area where there is proven resistance to the most powerful antimalarial drug, artemisinin.

-MSF teams responded to the coronavirus COVID-19 pandemic in the country between February and June 2020, in which training and technical support was provided in six hospitals.
+MSF teams responded to the COVID-19 pandemic in Cambodia between February and June 2020 by providing training and technical support in six hospitals.
+We handed over our last projects in 2021.

 Drug-resistant TB